-The principle objectives of Kidney Health Australia are to provide a range of programs designed to cater to the needs of the following groups:
+Kidney Health Australia provides a range of programs designed to cater to the needs of the:

 - kidney patients and their families